-Tim and Sam Aitken are brothers, they are 19 and 16.
+Sam and Tim Aitken are brothers.
 They live on the Sunshine Coast.
 They are musicians.
-Their band is called Sametime and they believe in the '10,000 hours rule' being that 'You need to have practiced, to have apprenticed for 10,000 hours of ‘deliberate practice’ is required to become world-class” … and they’re well on their way to accruing those 10,000 hours of practicing and gigging.
+Their band is called Sametime and they believe in the '10,000 hours rule' – being that “10,000 hours of ‘deliberate practice’ is required to become world-class” … and they’re well on their way to accruing those 10,000 hours of practicing and gigging.

-As the young busker brothers developed into young men, their vision for what all this could become expanded considerably.
-They changed their name to Sametime, they put a band together, they filled out their live sound and they started writing their own songs.
+In recent years, their vision for what all this could become has expanded considerably.
+They’ve put a band together, filled out their live sound and focused on writing their own songs.
 Good songs.
-Songs that captured the attention of Sony/ATV who gave them a worldwide long-term publishing deal in early 2017 when the brothers were just 14 and 17!
+Songs that captured the attention of Sony/ATV who gave them a worldwide long-term publishing deal in early 2017, when they were just 14 and 17!
 Making them one of the youngest songwriters ever signed to Sony/ATV in Australia.

 As two hard grafting buskers, with their Guitar and Cajon supporting their freakishly good sibling harmonies, Sametime were always going to be able to rock the folk angle with ease.
 Their first single, ‘Where the Wind Blows’ is testament to this.
-For Sam and Tim however, Sametime is at its heart a pop duo, and from mid-2017 onwards they have been busting a gut writing and producing the sort of smart infectious bangers that gives ‘pop’ a good name.
+For Sam and Tim however, Sametime is at its heart a pop duo, and from mid-2017 onward they have been busting a gut writing the sort of infectious bangers that give ‘pop’ a good name.

-The Harbour Agency joined the team of industry partners supporting the boys in 2018, signing Sametime to their illustrious roster and determined to expand their live footprint throughout Australia in 2018/19.
+The Harbour Agency joined the team of industry partners supporting the boys in 2018, signing Sametime to their illustrious booking roster and determined to expand their live footprint throughout Australia in 2019/20.

 Sametime recently released their debut EP on their independent label Duckfeet Records and are currently working hard with some of Australia’s best producers to carve out their own distinctive pop sound.